radixdlt/node-runner/Readme.md

 ```shell script
 BASIC_AUTH_USER_CREDENTIALS=admin:<your_nginx_admin_password>  NODE_END_POINT=https://<your node IP> docker-compose -f monitoring/node-monitoring.yml up -d
 ```
-`<your node IP>` - your node's ip. localhost will not work even though you may be running on same machine as this variable is referenced in docker container of exporter
+`<your node IP>` - your node's ip. localhost will not work even though you may be running on same machine as this variable is referenced inside docker container of metrics exporter

+#### Viewing dashboard
+Grafana can be accessed on port 3000.
+The monitoring can be setup on different machine or on same machine where the node runs.
+If the monitoring is setup on same instance as node , to access the dashboard outside the node, one has to open up the port 3000 for grafana.
+If it is on different instance, then firewall on that instance needs to allow traffic on port 3000 Then nn any browser type http://<node-ip>:3000 to access the grafana.
+For the first time , the password admin/admin allows you to login.
+Then change the grafana admin password to something of your choice